Eddy08/java-to-.net/README.md

 Ability to mark a user spam or bot.(Send him mannual questions for interoggation )

 Also rate limit the creation of a user.

+Also every content is encrypted and content limit is specifed.

+Plaigrism checks with openai.